The Brave Little Toaster to the Rescue: Plot

 In an attempt to return Wittgenstein to his full capacity, Radio and Ratso go to the storage building of the college to find the WFC-11-12-55 tube.
 However, when Radio and Ratso return with the tube, they accidentally break it during an argument.
 Wittgenstein does his best to survive, but the virus causes him to blow his remaining tube and he dies.
 Guilt-ridden over condemning the animals to their doom, Radio gives up his own tube, sacrificing himself.
 The appliances install Radio's tube in Wittgenstein and he wakes up with boosted power that regenerates all of his other tubes and destroys all the viruses within him.
 The appliances and Wittgenstein alert Rob and Chris of Mack's scheme.
 The appliances create a makeshift vehicle out of a modem, an office cart, and a car battery and pursue Mack's truck with Rob, Chris, and some guard dogs sent by Wittgenstein following them.
 They manage to lure the police to the front of the truck (causing the appliances to crash into the back) and have Mack arrested, with Rob also outraged that Mack was plotting this behind his back all along.

 After discovering the appliances in the truck, Rob and Chris assume that Mack had also planned to sell Rob's stuff, but Rob wonders where Radio is.
-Later, they discover Wittgenstein and Radio in the basement, but Rob is dismayed that Radio's tube is missing.
+Later, they discover Wittgenstein and Radio in the basement, but Rob is dismayed that Radio's tube is missing and Wittgenstein restores Rob's thesis.
 Rob proposes to Chris and she replaces Radio's tube with a new one she found in Nome, reviving him.
-Wittgenstein restores Rob's thesis and is later sold to a museum to be upgraded with modern technology.
-In the end, all of the animals are adopted by new owners except Ratso, whom Rob and Chris decide to keep as their pet.
-They leave college with their appliances and Ratso, planning to start a new and happy life together.
+In the aftermath, Rob and Chris decide to keep Ratso as their pet before they leave college with their appliances and Ratso, planning to start a new and happy life together.
+Meanwhile, Maisie and her kittens are the official mascots for the Sigma Chi fraternity, Alberto is adopted by the college's dean after his hind leg heals, Sebastian goes to live in a primate house at a zoo in Texas, Murgatroid has permanent residence in the reptile house at the zoo, and Wittgenstein is sent to a science museum as his new home where he will never be forgotten.